ETGL-DDPG: A Deep Deterministic Policy Gradient Algorithm for Sparse Reward Continuous Control: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have introduced the ETGL-DDPG algorithm with three components that improve the performance of DDPG for sparse-reward goal-conditioned environments. $\epsilon t$-greedy is a temporally-extended version of $\epsilon$-greedy using options generated by search.
+We have introduced the ETGL-DDPG algorithm with three orthogonal components that improve the performance of DDPG for sparse-reward goal-conditioned environments. $\epsilon t$-greedy is a temporally-extended version of $\epsilon$-greedy using options generated by search.
 We prove that $\epsilon t$-greedy achieves a polynomial sample complexity under specific MDP structural assumptions.
 GDRB employs an extra buffer to separate successful episodes.
 The longest $n$-step return bootstraps from the Q-value of the final state in unsuccessful episodes and becomes a Monte Carlo update in successful episodes.
 ETGL-DDPG uses these components with DDPG and outperforms state-of-the-art methods, at the expense of about 1.5x wall-clock time w.r.t DDPG.
 The current limitation of our work is that we approximate visit counts through static hashing.
 For image-based problems such as real-world navigation, the future direction is to leverage dynamic hashing techniques such as \emph{normalizing flows}~\citep{papamakarios2021normalizing} as these tasks demand more intricate representation learning.
+Additionally, $\epsilon t$-greedy and GDRB are designed for deterministic domains and would require adaptation for stochastic environments.
+Extending these components to stochastic domains represents another promising direction for future research.